 - Two-payment plan: The first half of tuition is due in June; the second half is due in January.

 - Ten-payment plan: Tuition is paid over ten months (or if starting after the start of the school year, however many months until April).
 A 3.5% carrying charge will apply.

-If you have any questions about payment plans, please contact Carolina Gonzalez, Accounting Assistant.
+If you have any questions about payment plans, please contact Carolina Gonzalez, Business Office Coordinator.

 Tuition provides specialized services from a professional staff in a classroom where the student-teacher ratio is a minimum 5-to-1.
 An individualized curriculum gives each child the intensive language therapy he or she needs and the tools to identify and utilize strengths and compensate for weaknesses.
 Students benefit from high-quality staff that includes 18 speech-language pathologists, 9 masters-level educators, certified music, art and occupational therapists, and licensed counselors.